OpenAperture/messaging/README.md

 ## Usage

 The messaging component is defined via the "using" macro, and can be included in other modules.
+Remember to add the :cloudos_messaging application to your Elixir application or module.

 ### Methods